 Whilst there is no definite timeline for MTD for Corporation Tax being rolled out, giving the current push and investment in resources to roll out MTD further, it is likely it will remain a priority on the Government’s radar.

 A new date for your diary: Making Tax Digital 2024

 MTD for Corporation Tax will commence a voluntary pilot in April 2024, with the mandate expected to follow from 2026.
 Given the current push and investment in resources to roll out MTD further, it is likely it will remain a priority on the Government’s radar.

 MTD was switched from an initial focus on Income Tax to VAT as it was perceived that this would be an easier transformation.

 The Making Tax Digital requirement for income tax will apply to those receiving income from self-employment or property and will also apply to partnerships and trusts.
 This is scheduled to take effect from April 2023.
 There will be exemptions to this requirement, including those with an annual turnover/gross income below an expected threshold of £10,000 (TBC)

 In all circumstances, acting now, ahead of time is recommended.
 Preparing for Making Tax Digital now could not only make it easier to file your taxes, but it could also help to prevent any late payment fines.

-Our experienced accounting team is here to help you make the switch ahead of April 2021.
+Our experienced accounting team is here to help you make the switch and register for MTD.

 As Xero Certified Advisors and Gold Partners, our Making Tax Digital Accountants are well-equipped to help you transition to the world of digital tax returns.
 We can help you get to grips with all aspects of filing your tax digitally, from understanding the new regulations to implementing MTD-approved software.